3.1. Interpoint Distances

 E = 1/15*(Lw^3/Lh^2 + Lh^3/Lw^2 + d * (3- Lw^2/Lh^2 - Lh^2/Lw^2) + 5/2 * (Lh^2/Lw * log((Lw+d)/Lh) + Lw^2/Lh * log((Lh+d)/Lw)))

-In the following steps we will demonstrate how this is done using the quoFEM app with figures showing the inputs for case with Lw=1.0, Lh= 0.6 and utilizing LHS with 1000 samples.
-A table will provide additional results for other sampling methods and numbers of samples.
+In the following steps we will demonstrate how this is done using the quoFEM app with figures showing the inputs for the case with Lw=1.0, Lh= 0.6 and utilizing LHS with 1000 samples.
+A table will provide additional results for other sampling methods and sample sizes.

 1. Repeating this exercise in quoFEM requires using either the OpenSees or the OpenSeesPy Interpreter.
 Depending on your choice, create a new folder and in it place one of the following files, the first is a Python script to be named ghosh.py.
 It is to be used with the OpenSeesPy FEM application.